Regulation of Ohio's Puppy Mills and Dog Auctions

 E. OHIO COMMERCIAL DOG BREEDER ACT PROPOSED RULES

-Click here to view the proposed rules for the Ohio Commercial Dog Breeders Act filed with the Joint Committee for Agency Rule Review (JCARR) on July 24, 2013, approved September 23, 2013 and filed on September 30, 2013:
+Below are the rules for the Ohio Commercial Dog Breeders Act filed with the Joint Committee for Agency Rule Review (JCARR) on July 24, 2013, approved September 23, 2013 and filed on September 30, 2013:

 1. Rule 901:1-6-01 establishes the definitions and general considerations for this chapter of the Administrative Code.